delphix/mysqllinux/README.md

 ## MySQL Plugin
 MySQL plugin is developed to virtualize MySQL data source leveraging the following built-in MySQL technologies:
-  - Replication: Allows staging MySQL instance to be kept in sync with teh source database.
-  - Ingest Backup: Dsource can be created by ingesting a MySQL backup.
-  - Subsetting: Allows to create a dSource using a specific list of tables from source database.
+Features:
   - Environment Discovery: MySQL plugin can discover environments where MySQL server is installed.
+  - Ingesting Data: Create a dSource using differnt methods specified below.
   - VDB Creation: Single node MySQL VDB can be provisioned from the dsource snapshot.

+Different Ways to Ingest Data ( Dsource creation )
+  - Replication with Delphix initiated Backup: Delphix takes an initial backup from source DB to ingest data and create a dSource.
+Delphix also sets up a master-slave replication to keep this dSource in sync with the source database.
+User can select the databases they want to virtualize
+  - Replication with User Provided Backup: User provides a backup file from source DB to ingest data and create a dSource.
+Delphix sets up a master-slave replication to keep this dSource in sync with your source database.
+  - User Provided Backup with no Replication: User provides a backup file from source DB to ingest data and create a dSource.
+When a new backup is available, user initiates a resync of the dSource to ingest data from the new backup.
+  - Manual Backup Ingestion: Delphix creates an empty seed datanase and User manually ingests a backup to create a dSource.
+  - Simple Tablespace Backup/Subsetting: Allows to create a dSource using a specific list of tables from source database.

 ### Table of Contents
 1. [Prerequisites](#requirements-plugin)